 Health and safety

-We made good progress with our two key health and safety performance measures in 2018.
-Our injury frequency rate fell from 6.8 to 5.7 and our lost time injury frequency rate fell from 1.4 to 0.9.
+We made good progress with our two key health and safety performance measures in 2019. our injury frequency rate fell from 5.7 to 4.8 and our lost time injury frequency rate was maintained at 0.9.
 These results reflect the hard work of the health and safety team and of our employees to reduce the risk of incidents in the workplace.

 Our health and safety performance continues to benchmark well with industry standards.